openframeworks/ofBook/02_cplusplus_basics/chapter.md

 std::cout << "Hello World" << std::endl;
 ```

-When you run the code, you will see it compiles just fine, and succeeds in printing "Hello World" even the line that says `using namespace std;` is still commented out.
+When you run the code, you will see it compiles just fine, and succeeds in printing "Hello World" even though the line that says `using namespace std` is still commented out.
 Now imagine you are writing a program to randomly generate lyrics of a song.
 Obviously, you would be using `cout` quite a bit.
 Having to type `std::` before all your `cout`s would get really tedious, and one of the reasons a programming language adds these features is to reduce typing.
-So although line 2 `using namespace std;` was not necessary, having it in place (along with other `using namespace` statements) can keep ones C++ code easy to type and read, through implied context.
+So although line 2 `using namespace std` was not necessary, having it in place (along with other `using namespace` statements) can keep ones C++ code easy to type and read, through implied context.

 Say I'm at a Scrabble party in Manhattan, and I am the only Josh.
 People can just call me Josh when it's my turn to have a go at Scrabble.
 However, if Josh Noble joins us after dinner, it gets a bit confusing and we start to call the Josh's by first and last name for clarity.
 In C++, the same is also true.
 It's alright to have two different `cout` names, one from the  `std` namespace, and another from the `improved` namespace, as long as both are expressed with explicit namespaces; `std::cout` and `improved::cout`.
 In fact, the compiler will complain if you don't.